aitoroses/floxide/docs/adrs/0008-node-lifecycle-methods.md

 ## Context

-The TypeScript implementation of the Pocket Flow Framework uses a three-phase lifecycle for nodes:
+The Flow Framework uses a three-phase lifecycle for nodes:

 1. `prep`: Preparation phase for setup and validation
 2. `execCore`: Core execution with potential retry mechanisms
 3. `post`: Post-processing phase that determines routing

 This pattern provides clear separation of concerns and allows for specialized behaviors in each phase.
-We need to adapt this pattern to Rust while maintaining the benefits and following Rust idioms.
+We need to implement this pattern in Rust while following Rust idioms.

 ## Decision